 RELEASE A NEW ALBUM

-After Chinese Documentary, GnR cannot simply stand still or try to reprise their old sound.
+After Chinese Democracy, GnR cannot simply stand still or try to reprise their old sound.
 The Funkstown Clarion Herald Tribune Mirror recommends they make a bold foray into bluegrass techno rap.